-I see the Priory ponds as a huge aesthetic bonus as well as fantastic wildlife habitats.
+I see the Priory ponds as a huge aesthetic bonus to the garden as well as fantastic wildlife habitats.
 But however delighted I might find the big expanse of water, parents with young children will probably view them with unease and be reminded of the ‘Don’t Look Now‘ drowning .

 And with just cause.
 One winter, a few years ago, my partner, young son and I had a terrific snowball-fight.
 Unnoticed, Solo our stinky terrier, mesmerised by whistling white balls overhead, rushed out on to the frozen pond to retrieve one.
 She scampered half way across – where the ice was thinnest – crashed through and was unable to climb out.
 In the nick of time, we saw her struggling to keep her head above water and Jim waded out into the freezing cold to haul her out.

 It was a scary episode: especially as it happened so very quickly and right in front of us.
 Solo never walked on ice again: indeed she didn’t even swim again.
 Right below our noses, she almost drowned that day.
 So yes, I understand the dangers open water present.
-And I sympathise with the family who bought our cottage above the Priory.
-I was very pleased with two small ponds in the garden and with the wildlife they attracted.
+And I sympathise with the family who bought our cottage above The Priory.
+I was very pleased with two small ponds I made and with the wildlife they attracted.
 But the new owners, with two toddlers, immediately filled them in and replaced them with lawn.
 I was a little saddened but can’t say I blame them.